 Then, when then examiner dorsiflexes your foot, and you bear down it, will elicit tightness in the leg and often the lower back if there is pressure on the nerve root.

-The Slump Test for sciatica is a complex manoeuvre that comes in a simpler form called the Flip Test which you can do at home to test if your tingling in feet and legs could be coming from your back.
+This orthopaedic examination for a pinched nerve in the lower back is a complex manoeuvre that comes in a simpler form called the Flip test which you can do at home to discover if the tingling in your leg could be coming from your spine.

 manipulation in a pilot study for patients with pain and tingling in the

 All forty patients had first undergone three months of conservative medical and physiotherapy without relief of the leg pain.

-After three months there was "clear benefit" in ...
+After three months there was clear benefit in

+How soon should you rush off to the doctor or chiropractor?
 It depends.
 Pain on the left side of the chest?
 I'd phone the emergency rooms right now.
 An old niggle in the back that you've had for years?
 No rush.

 Having said that, last week my wife bent over, and twisted to lift a corner of the carpet for sweeping.
 She felt what she described as "a bottle exploding at the bottom of her back".
 Not good.
 She was stuck forwards in what we call an antalgic posture.
 The sign of Pisa.
 Because the swelling and inflammation hadn't yet started, the Slump Test for sciatica was negative.
 But wait three days... and I would have had drama on my hands, in the bosom of the family.

-A second treatment two days later, and within five days she is almost painfree during the day, except for prolonged sitting and early morning discomfort.
+A second treatment two days later, and within five days she is almost pain free during the day, except for prolonged sitting and early morning discomfort.
 Of course, I'm exhorting her to follow the 50 percent less pain rule.
 Today we'll start the rehab exercise program.